 Let’s take a look at the major changes SB 1160 brings to workers’ comp in 2018.

 First and foremost, SB 1160 radically altered the RFA and UR processes by adding a streamlined “automatic” authorization for certain treatments under certain conditions.
-We’ve discussed those conditions and new submission timeframes at length on our blog and in our recent webinar.
+We’ve discussed those conditions and new submission timeframes at length on our blog.
 Entities conducting UR for all treatments are also subject to new requirements.

 The changes are outlined in the new Labor Code Section 4610.
 SB 1160 repealed the previous § 4610 and replaced it with the current version, effective January 1.